Bad Royale

-Bad Royale is an American DJ/production group consisting of Carlos Montes, Bruce Karlsson, Kevin Wild and Elias Ghosn.
+Bad Royale is an American DJ/production group consisting of Maor Levi, Bruce Karlsson, Kevin Wild and Elias Ghosn.
 Karlsson was also a member of the electronic duo Norin & Rad.

 Career

 Bad Royale was formed on the summit of a mountain in Southern California.
 They noted that Major Lazer inspired them to start the project.

 Known for collaborating with Diplo, Steve Aoki and Skrillex, Bad Royale have performed at notable dance music festivals such as Ultra, Electric Zoo, Tomorrowland and Life In Color.
 They started a record label named Rude Mood.
 In 2015, Bad Royale and Diplo remixed "Look At My Dab", a song by hip-hop group Migos.

 On May 6, 2016, Bad Royale's EP Immutable Timeline, which features the single "Bun It Up", was released.
 In December 2016, they collaborated with Major Lazer to release the single "My Number".
 Their remix of VICE's song "Steady 1234" which features singer Jasmine Thompson and rapper Skizzy Mars, released via Atlantic Records.

 On January 20, 2017, Anjunabeats partnered with Mad Decent to release three of Bad Royale's covers of Above & Beyond's songs such as "We're All We Need" and "Fly Me to New York", as singles.
 In May 2017, they signed with Polydor Records.

 On May 5, 2017, their single "All I Can Do", a collaboration with Silver which was written by Jamie Hartman, was released via Polydor Records.
 Former member of the group Maor Levi left to pursue his own solo endeavors in 2017, leaving the group as a trio.